OVERVIEW

 Lighting should always feel natural and bright.
 Nothing too moody, underexposed, or artificial.
 Stock photography lighting can often feel stiff, sterile, and fake.
 So when selecting stock photography be mindful of how the lighting looks.

-When approaching composition, think about simplicity.
-Never put too many objects in a frame and use the rule of thirds to place the subject of your photograph.
+When it comes to composition, keep it simple.
+Never put too many objects in a frame, and use the rule of thirds to place the subject of your photograph.
 Use natural framing and symmetry to help tell the story in your photograph.

 Examples